It’s ok to need a man.

 We are lonelier when we act like we don’t need a man.

-Men are ALSO lonelier, and more addicted to other substances and behaviours when we don’t allow them to feel needed by us.
-To get anywhere you need others, whether explicitly or not.
+Men are also lonelier, and more addicted to other substances and behaviours when we don’t allow them to feel needed by us.

 You’ve had people influence you in your life, male or female.

-You may not depend on them to pay for the roof over your head and the food on your table, but they may have once said something that inspired you, that kept you going when you most needed it.
+You may not depend on them to pay for the roof over your head and the food on your table.

 I know that a lot of women don’t want to need a man, or pretend they wouldn’t secretly like to be married because they are trying to protect themselves.